Divyapunitharaju/Divyapunitharaju/README.md

 - B.Sc Computer Science graduate

 -  Ask me about anything related to MERN stack and related technologies
+-  Reach me at ptdivya04@gmail.com

 Skilled in developing and optimizing projects with a collaborative approach in dynamic team environments.
 As a fresher, eager to secure an entry-level opportunity in software development to contribute to organizational success.